Sophia Soshigaya International House

 Sophia Soshigaya International House is a home that aims to bring up persons of global competency, guided by Sophia University’s vision: “Character Building through Christian Humanism” and “Sophia – Bringing the World Together”

-Vision
+- Vision

-Students who live in this House may:
+Students who live in this dormitory may:

 ・Help each other, as a family with unity and responsibility